 - Payment terms

-- Warranty information
+- Warranty details

-- Required permits and fees
+- Any required permits and fees

 Understanding Local Regulations and Code Requirements

-Key Requirements for Peyton Properties:
+Key requirements for Peyton properties:

-- El Paso County Building Department: For permit requirements and inspections
+- El Paso County Building Department: for permit requirements and inspections

 Schedule Your Inspection Today